sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 Blocks are optional, but they are very useful for more extensive pieces of content.
 Different section content models can show blocks in different ways, depending on the design.
+In addition, adding images to sections happens within blocks.
 Blocks can have fields within them.
 Example: default block.

 ### Field